PoslavskySV/rings/doc/basics.rst

 Examples of rings
 """""""""""""""""

-The shortcut methods for different rings are placed in `cc.redberry.rings.Rings`_ class.
+The shortcut methods for different rings are placed in `cc.redberry.rings.Rings`_ class  (Scala shortcuts are directly in ``scaladsl`` package object).
 Below is the list of basic rings defined in |Rings|:

 +----------------------------------------+---------------------------------------------------------------------+---------------------------------------+
 | Ring                                   | Description                                                         | Code in Rings                         |